History of Diesel fuel in Timeline

 Diesel fuel

-In 1900, the French Otto society displayed a Diesel engine designed for crude oil use at the 1900 Paris Exposition.
-Notably, the engine was successfully operated using peanut oil without any modifications.
+In 1900, the French Otto society constructed a Diesel engine designed for use with crude oil, which was showcased at the Paris Exposition.
+The engine was demonstrated using peanut oil without requiring any modifications.

-In 2000, specifications allowed a content of 2000 ppm max of sulfur, reduced to a limit of 350 ppm by the beginning of the 21st century with the introduction of Euro 3 specifications.
+In the year 2000, specifications allowed a content of 2000 ppm max of sulfur, reduced to a limit of 350 ppm with the introduction of Euro 3 specifications.

 In 2006, the United States began transitioning to Ultra-Low Sulfur Diesel (ULSD) with the adoption of more stringent emission standards.

-In 2009, the Euro 5 standard for diesel fuel was enforced in Europe, setting a maximum sulfur content of 10 ppm.
+In 2009, the Euro 5 standard was in force in Europe, specifying a maximum sulfur content of 10 ppm.

 June 1, 2010: Mandatory ULSD in the US

-On June 1, 2010, the use of Ultra-Low Sulfur Diesel (ULSD) became mandatory in the United States as part of more stringent emission standards.
+On June 1, 2010, the use of Ultra-Low Sulfur Diesel (ULSD) became mandatory in the United States.

-In 2016, ultra-low-sulfur diesel (ULSD) became almost the exclusive petroleum-based diesel fuel available in the United Kingdom, mainland Europe, and North America, replacing previous diesel fuel types.
+As of 2016, ultra-low-sulfur diesel (ULSD) is almost the only petroleum-based diesel fuel available in the United Kingdom, mainland Europe, and North America.